 2. Bank accounts

-These are deposits that you have in a bank, such as the available balance contained in your ATM/passbook savings account, checking accounts or time deposit accounts.
+Bank accounts are deposits that you have in any banks, such as the available balance contained in your ATM/passbook savings account, checking accounts or time deposit accounts.
 You can also included any checks that have not yet been cashed yet.
 Their value can be withdrawn either right away or upon maturity, such as in the case of a time-deposit.

 3. Lifestyle assets